-The AAC manufacturer provides proprietary mortar mixes.
-Although more conventional thick-bed mortar (approximately 10mm) can be used with AAC, the manufacturer’s approved option is a proprietary thin-bed mortar.
+AAC blocks can be laid with conventional thick-bed mortar (approximately 10mm), however the manufacturer’s approved option is a proprietary thin-bed mortar.
 With this method, the procedure of laying the blocks is more like gluing than conventional brickwork construction.
 This is why many traditionally trained bricklayers may need some time to adjust to this different method of working.
-In addition, brickies are used to lifting bricks with a single hand and AAC blocks often require two-handed manipulation.
-Although this may appear a slower construction process than laying masonry units, an AAC block is equivalent to five or six standard bricks.
+In addition, bricklayers are used to lifting bricks with a single hand and AAC blocks often require 2-handed manipulation.
+Although this may appear a slower construction process than laying masonry units, an AAC block is equivalent to 5 or 6 standard bricks.

-Comité Euro-International du Béton and Bave, G. 1978.
+- Comité Euro-International du Béton, Bave G (1978).
 Autoclaved aerated concrete: CEB manual of design and technology.
-Construction Press, Lancaster, UK.
+Construction Press, Lancaster, United Kingdom.

-Lawson, B. 1996.
-Building materials, energy and the environment: towards ecologically sustainable development.
-Royal Australian Institute of Architects, Red Hill, ACT.
+- Lawson B (1996).
+Building materials, energy and the environment: towards ecologically sustainable development, Royal Australian Institute of Architects, Canberra.

-Staines, A. 1993.
-Australian house building the easy Hebel way, 2nd edn.
-Pinedale Press, Caloundra, Qld.
+- Staines A (1993).
+Australian house building the easy Hebel way, 2nd edn, Pinedale Press, Caloundra, Queensland.